pingcap/docs-cn/statement-summary-tables.md

 - `tidb_enable_stmt_summary`: Determines whether to enable the statement summary feature. `1` represents `enable`, and `0` means `disable`.
 The feature is enabled by default.
 The statistics in the system table are cleared if this feature is disabled.
 The statistics are re-calculated next time this feature is enabled.
 Tests have shown that enabling this feature has little impact on performance.
 - `tidb_stmt_summary_refresh_interval`: The interval at which the `statements_summary` table is refreshed.
 The time unit is second (s).
 The default value is `1800`.
-- `tidb_stmt_summary_history_size`: The size of each SQL statement category stored in the `statements_summary_history` table.
+- `tidb_stmt_summary_history_size`: The size of each SQL statement category stored in the `statements_summary_history` table, which is also the maximum number of records in the `statement_summary_evicted` table.
 The default value is `24`.
 - `tidb_stmt_summary_max_stmt_count`: Limits the number of SQL statements that can be stored in statement summary tables.
 The default value is `3000`.
 If the limit is exceeded, those SQL statements that recently remain unused are cleared.
+These cleared SQL statements are recorded in the `statement_summary_evicted` table.
 - `tidb_stmt_summary_max_sql_length`: Specifies the longest display length of `DIGEST_TEXT` and `QUERY_SAMPLE_TEXT`.
 The default value is `4096`.
 - `tidb_stmt_summary_internal_query`: Determines whether to count the TiDB SQL statements. `1` means to count, and `0` means not to count.
 The default value is `0`.

 > **Note:**
 >
-> When a category of SQL statement needs to be removed because the `tidb_stmt_summary_max_stmt_count` limit is exceeded, TiDB removes the data of that SQL statement category of all time ranges from the `statement summary history` table.
-Therefore, even if the number of SQL statement categories in a certain time range does not reach the limit, the number of SQL statements stored in the `statement summary history` table is less than the actual number of SQL statements.
-If this situation occurs, you are recommended to increase the value of `tidb_stmt_summary_max_stmt_count`.
+> When a category of SQL statement needs to be removed because the `tidb_stmt_summary_max_stmt_count` limit is exceeded, TiDB removes the data of that SQL statement category of all time ranges from the `statement_summary_history` table.
+Therefore, even if the number of SQL statement categories in a certain time range does not reach the limit, the number of SQL statements stored in the `statement_summary_history` table is less than the actual number of SQL statements.
+If this situation occurs and affects performance, you are recommended to increase the value of `tidb_stmt_summary_max_stmt_count`.

 An example of the statement summary configuration is shown as follows: